 You will not get “proper name” content in OGL.
 For example, you don’t get Drizz’t Do’urden.
 You will need to use DM’s Guild to create that kind of content.

 Additionally, some rules content such as subclasses and feats is very limited.
 This is an off the cuff remark, but I would say you get about 70-80% of the core rulebook content, and all of the game engine rules.

 5th Edition compatibility with 3rd Edition OGL / SRD.

 If it was available previously in OGL, it will be available in 5th Edition OGL provided that material is part of 5th Edition.
 For example, if a monster was in 3rd Edition but not in 5th Edition, it is not available.

 Is there a “5th Edition Compatible” logo?

 No official logo is being provided by WotC.
-There is, however, a logo for DMs Guild content (see above).
+There is, however, a mandatory logo for DMs Guild content (see above).

 This is intended to be a changing document as new information comes to light, announcements are made and corrections are pointed out, etc. Please feel free to leave a comment or contact me if you would like to add anything.
 Thanks!